l3lackMegas/dyz-obfuscator/README.md

 # dyz-obfuscator
-The HTML, CSS and JS obfuscator script.
+The HTML, CSS, JS and Lua obfuscator for FiveM's resources.

 `Sorry, if this repo might be looks messy.
 I don't have time to clean up the code.`